testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

     | + | + | + |

 Tips:
 - Adding this Testcontainers library JAR will not automatically add a database driver JAR to your project.
 You should ensure that your project also has a suitable database driver as a dependency
-- To construct a multi-node MongoDB cluster, consider [mongodb-replica-set project](https://github.com/silaev/mongodb-replica-set/)
 - To use remote Docker daemon:
     - check that [.testcontainers.properties](https://www.testcontainers.org/features/configuration/) file has `docker.client.strategy=org.testcontainers.dockerclient.EnvironmentAndSystemPropertyClientProviderStrategy`
     - set your DOCKER_HOST environment variable